raspberrypilearning/shakespearean-insult-generator/worksheet.md

 1. Run the program using `F5` and enjoy creating a stream of Shakespearean insults at the press of a button!
 The finished code is [here](code/shakespeare.py) if you want to check your code.

 ## What next
 - Could you change the colour or size of the text on the GUI?
+Check out the [documentation](https://lawsie.github.io/guizero/text/) to help you.
 - Could you change the GUI so that it contains three drop down boxes, each containing one of the lists of words.
 Users can pick their own insult using the three drop down boxes?
 - Could you allow users to rate the insults and save the full insult plus its rating into a separate CSV file?
 - Could you read this CSV file and calculate the highest rated insult?